You can make this simple, yet effective diaper salve right in your own kitchen!

 Thanks to Cindy for this Frugal Baby Tip!

-Photo credit: henna lion, on Flickr
+Photo credit: new salve cooling, by henna lion on Flickr

 Some rights reserved

 • Wise Woman Herbals Bottoms-Up Balm

 Frugal Baby Tips can be found on Facebook and Pinterest!

 • Born to Love: All your cloth diapering needs, and much more - naturally!
 We are strong advocates of the personal, social and environmental benefits of natural parenting.

 • Frugal Freebies: The latest free stuff, free books, shopping deals, discount coupons, and other ways to save money!